Saturday 1st & Sunday 2nd August

 Given that the days are pretty short at this time of year, if we have a reasonably fit group and want to do the extended version, we would need an early start.
 Maybe 8.00 am and preferably not later than 8.30am.
 So best to arrive on Friday night if possible.
 With a not so fit crew we could get away at 9.00 for the shorter loop.

 Driving up to Gorricks for the Friday night also means you can have a relaxing evening with friends before the walk.
 We will leave on Sunday after lunch.
 Please bring enough food to share for 2 dinners, 2 breakfasts and 2 lunches.
 There are a limited number of beds upstairs in the cottage, and mattresses to put on the verandah or in the dojo.
 Bring a tent if you want your own sleeping space.

-If you are interested in joining us please email Will on: email@example.com or call 0400 106 163 to let him know if you’re coming on Friday or Saturday, so we can await your arrival.
+If you are interested in joining us please contact Will: firstname.lastname@example.org or 0400 106 163.
+Please let him know if you’re coming on Friday or early on Saturday morning, so we can await your arrival.

 Walking around the valley has its challenges.
 However, the hard work is often worth the effort.
 There are great views, and we get to explore the mysterious country that is beyond the trees and ridges that we look upon when sitting mindfully gazing up during our sesshins.
 A chance to become intimate with the Turpentines, Bloodwoods, Angophoras and the ancient sandstone laid down more than 200 million years ago.
 So a few things to think about for those who might want explore some of the wilderness around Kodoji with its little hidden treasures.